How to build the best social, online presence for your school

 - Create an official account

 The first step towards establishing your online social media presence is to create an official account.
 The handle (username) must reflect or relate to the school’s actual name.
 But it must also have indicators that this is an official account for the school, so followers and friends are not led astray.
 There are many ways to do this – use official mail ID to set up any communication, link to the official school website, announce to students and parents and other stakeholders about your new social media presence along with related user info.
-Also, personalise the official account by adding in user photos, banners, headers, etc, that reflect official school visual design.
+Also, personalize the official account by adding in user photos, banners, headers, etc, that reflect official school visual design.

 - Do some competitor analysis

 Competitor analysis is not just for competitive corporations.
 Schools can really learn a lot from observing how their fellow educational institutions use their social media channels.
-There are an infinite number of strategies to use when handling social media platforms, but some basic competitor analysis will help schools better understand how institutions like theirs represent themselves online.
+There is an infinite number of strategies to use when handling social media platforms, but some basic competitor analysis will help schools better understand how institutions like theirs represent themselves online.

 Some things to keep an eye out for when doing your competitor analysis is to note the tone of communication for your fellow school, how much they use it as a channel for communication and announcements, the amount of non announcement comments, how they interact with students and other stakeholders and how they keep the content fresh, yet relevant.